sperly/sperly.github.io/ml-stage1.md

 This is the final implementation of the serial controller and it allows me to be able to communicate with the µLind as soon as I develop basic BIOS routines for serial read/write.
 - Serial 1 will be a USB port with a system console and will probably be the first to be developed.
 - Serial 2 will be a serial periferal port or alternatively an extra Terminal (Hmm...
 Multi-user...
 NO!
 No feature creep here.)
+The serial interupt will be hardbound to FIRQ to make the system as simple as possible.

 ![Serial Page](/img/stage1/serial.png)